 Wix is a website builder that allows users to create a website without any coding knowledge.
 It was founded in 2006 and now has over 160 million users in 190 countries.

-While Wix is a great platform for creating a website, it has been criticized for being too expensive and not being as flexible as other website builders.
+While Wix is a great platform for creating a website, it can be too expensive and not as flexible as other website builders.